Healthcare & Health Insurance in Belize

 Will I need to travel to see a specialist?

 "We went to Belize City to see a cardiologist.
 We were extremely pleased with the quality of care we received.
 Complete bloodwork and EKG's and ultrasounds were done all on site and the doctor spent over an hour with us going over all of the results.
 This is better care than what we received in the US.
 Also, we were able to get a appointment within less than a week.
 The cost for everything for both me and my husband was equal to what I paid for one month's premium of my health insurance back in the states.
-That insurance would have also cost me copays on the tests themselves," explained one expat living in Corozal/Belize City, Belize.
+That insurance would have also cost me copays on the tests themselves," commented a person living in Corozal/Belize City, Belize.

 Are common prescription medications available in Belize?